eclipse-theia/theia-cloud/java/operator/README.md

      minikube ip
 ```

-_Note_: Ensure your local `kubectl` is set to the correct namespace (e.g., `theiacloud`), as the debuggable operator will interact with your local Kubernetes cluster.
+_Note_: Ensure your local `kubectl` is set to the correct namespace (e.g., `theia-cloud`), as the debuggable operator will interact with your local Kubernetes cluster.

 ### Theia Cloud Operator Library